et-hicks/pythonpongai/README.md

 ### WebSocket streaming backend

 Frontend experiments can stream gameplay data to a lightweight FastAPI server.
-The backend simply logs each message so you can confirm what the UI is sending before hooking it up to real models.
+The backend now logs each payload and feeds quantized grid snapshots through two neural controllers (Deep Q for the green paddle, actor-critic for the purple paddle).
+Their raw outputs are echoed back to the browser so you can immediately see what the untrained heads would decide.

 1. Install the dependencies (if you have already run `pip install -e .`, FastAPI and Uvicorn are included).
 2. Start the server: